 Babies, the elderly, and those with compromised immune systems are more likely to develop severe cases of pulmonary tuberculosis.

 Weight loss, fever, fatigue, sweating, chest pain, wheezing, and shortness of breath are some of the most common symptoms of the disease.

 A mucus-laden cough that contains blood in the phlegm is a symptom of pulmonary tuberculosis.

-However, the autoimmune condition actually has a wide range of symptoms that span almost every physiological system in the body, including the respiratory tract.
+However, the autoimmune condition has a wide range of symptoms that span almost every physiological system in the body, including the respiratory tract.

 Symptoms of the predominantly female condition include fever and fatigue, hair loss, mouth sores, nervous system symptoms, skin symptoms, and arrhythmia.

 But also, there is blood in the phlegm.